 Item Description Import type Select File to import data from a file.
-Remote Data Connection If your Axiom system is hosted on the Axiom Cloud, and you are not use to select a you must specify a remote data connection so that the Axiom Cloud of the file located on your network.
+Remote Data Connection If your Axiom system is hosted on the Axiom Cloud, and you are not using the Prompt for path during execution option to allow the user to select a file, then you must specify a remote data connection so that the Axiom Cloud can read the file located on your network.
 You can select any remote data connection defined in your system, or you can enter an import variable name.
 For example, you can enter the built-in system variable {DefaultRemoteDataConnection} to automatically use the default remote data connection for your system.
 For information on how the default remote data connection is determined, see System variables.
 Remote data connections are defined in Scheduler.
 For more information, see the Scheduler Guide.
 If no remote data connections have been defined in your system, then this setting does not apply and will not display.